Internet providers in Phoenix, AZ

 Lisa Iscrupe

-Senior Writer, Broadband & Data Content
+Lead Writer, Broadband & Data Content

 Lisa Iscrupe is a senior writer and broadband expert specializing in internet and connectivity solutions.
-Since 2019, she’s broken down complex topics like routers, Wi-Fi optimization and provider comparisons into clear, practical advice.
 With over 12 years of experience in the internet and tech space, she uses her real-world experience to help readers make smart choices about Wi-Fi and other digital services.
-Her work has been featured on national platforms including USA Today, SaveOnEnergy.com and CNET.com, with outlets like CNN, Yahoo and AOL referencing her insights.
+Her work has been featured on national platforms including USA Today, SaveOnEnergy.com and CNET.com.
 Outside of writing, Lisa is a creative hobbyist, nature lover and proud mom of two.

 |